CelsoJr19/IMC/README.md

 # IMC
-IMC is a Body Mass Index (BMI) calculator, just enter your weight and height and the program will show you your situation windows version
+IMC is a Body Mass Index (BMI) calculator, just enter your weight and height and the program will show you your situação.
+(Windows version)